overture10987/reproducibility_Q/README.md

-# reproducibility_Q
+# weekly practice 1
-The practice of Reproducibility and Model Deployment
+This is my first GitHub repository for the Reproducibility & Model Deployment course.
+And it is amazing!
+Author: Xinyuan_Qi(Hanah)